lnikol00/Sport-Organization-Application/README.md

 ### `git@github.com:lnikol00/Sports-Association-Website.git`

+This is repository is for Web Application built using React.
+If you want to check out Mobile Application for same sports organization clone this repository:

+### ``

 # Project Description

 Overview:

-Full stack Sports Associtaion Website made as part of Graduation thesis.
+Full stack Web Application about sports organization made as part of Graduation thesis. <br/>
 Features:

 Client-Side: